ColoradoSchoolOfMines/parqyng-lots/README.md

 instructions for installing the hardware.

 ### Server
-The server is written Python using the [TurboGears](http://turbogears.com/) framework.
+The server is written in Python using the [TurboGears](http://turbogears.com/) framework.

 1. Install the application and its dependencies: